-Sir Richard Burton is renown for the being the first European to penetrate Arabian culture in the 19th century so thoroughly that he was able to write sixteen volumes of their stories and folktales in The Arabian Nights.
-Click here to download Volume 1 from Gutenberg.
+Sir Richard Francis Burton is renown for the being the first European to penetrate Arabian culture in the 19th century so thoroughly that he was able to write sixteen volumes of their stories and folktales in The Arabian Nights.
+Click here to view his books on Gutenberg.org.

 Dr. Marc Edmund Jones was also enthralled by Burton’s writings and condensed them for his readers in a series of lesson sets that he called the 1001 Nights.
 A full list of his condensed notes here.
 The Sabian Assembly is in progress of republishing them for public